yogeswarant/yogeswarant.github.com/content/2016-11-16-proxy-and-portforwading.markdown

 For the use case discussed above, either of the two forms can be used.

-To use -L option we should first loggin into jump server and run the command below command,
+To use -L option we should first login into jump server and run the below command,

 ```$ ssh -N -f -L 18888:192.168.224.143:8888 username@127.0.0.1```